jstrong013/jstrong013.github.io/_pages/privacy.md

 - Browser and device type
 - Approximate Geographic location
 - Demographic information such as age and gender (if available)
+- Interest reporting (if available)
+- Google provided user Data (if available)
+- Google Analytics tracking and modeling features
+- Ad personalization (if enabled or implemented)

 Google Analytics uses cookies to collect this information.
 You may opt out of Google Analytics tracking at any time by installing the [Google Analytics Opt-out Browser Add-on](https://tools.google.com/dlpage/gaoptout).
+You may also manage, access, and delete your data via [My Activity](https://myactivity.google.com/myactivity).

 For further details, please review the [Google Privacy Policy](https://policies.google.com/privacy).